auraphp/Aura.Project_Kernel/README.md

 ### Requirements

-This kernel requires PHP 5.3 or later.
+This kernel requires PHP 5.3 or later; we recommend using the latest available version of PHP as a matter of principle.
 Unlike Aura library packages, this kernel package has userland dependencies, which themselves may have other
 dependencies: